 Working out how they buy

 Having identified your target market, the next step is to work out how they buy your service.
-With this information you can develop a content marketing strategy which can be syndicated beyond your website to attract potential clients whilst they are in ‘Buying Mode’ as well as being used throughout your own website to increase your conversion rates of, say, visitors to enquiries.
+With this information you can develop a content or digital marketing strategy which can be syndicated beyond your website to attract potential clients whilst they are in ‘Buying Mode’ as well as being used throughout your own website to increase your conversion rates of, say, visitors to enquiries.

 Furthermore, you can then begin to optimise the layout of your website to enhance their user journey, making sure the most relevant content is readily accessible at each stage of the customer journey.